MRCIEU/COVIDITY_selbias/3.aim3-examples/ALSPAC/README.md

 This corresponds to the complete case, **multivariable logistic** regression analyses of the association between BMI and **SARS-CoV-2 infection** (**"SECTION 2: EMPIRICAL COHORT ANALYSES - Exploring bias due to selection in the association of BMI with SARS-CoV-2 infection and death-with-COVID-19"**).
-They are adjusted for age, sex, smoking status, educational attainment and Index of Multiple Deprivation.
+Models were adjusted for age, sex, smoking status, educational attainment and Index of Multiple Deprivation.

 Comparisons were: